Lord Edward's crusade: From Dover to Acre

 Edward traveled slowly through France, arriving in Aigues-Mortes, the same port from which Louis had embarked, in late September (a month later than expected).
 He went from there to Sardinia, where he waited a month before crossing to Tunis, where he arrived on 10 November, too late for the fighting.
 In fact, the Treaty of Tunis that ended the crusade had been signed on 30 October.
 Although Edward had played no role in its negotiation, the treaty obligated its signatories—Philip III of France, Charles I of Sicily and Theobald II of Navarre—to prevent Edward from attacking Tunis.
 Edward was also excluded from receiving a portion of the indemnity paid to the crusaders for leaving.

 On 18 November, Charles granted Edward a safe-conduct allowing him to stay in Sicily while contemplating his next steps.
 Although the other crusaders decided each to return home, Edward opted to continue on his way to the Holy Land to assist Bohemund VI, Prince of Antioch and Count of Tripoli, against the Mamluk threat to the remnant of the Kingdom of Jerusalem.
-On 9 May 1271 Edward finally arrived at Acre with a fleet of eight sailing vessels and thirty galleys.
+On May 9, 1271 Edward finally arrived at Acre with a fleet of eight sailing vessels and thirty galleys.
 He brought a small but not insignificant contingent of no more than 1,000 men, including 225 knights.

+Edmund meanwhile left England between 25th February and 4th March 1271.
+His route is mostly unknown, but we do know he travelled through France as Savoyard archives place him in Saint-Georges-d'Espéranche visiting his great-uncle Philip I, Count of Savoy.
+Thus making his departure port most likely Aigues-Mortes.